marcosespeche/software_projects/README.md

 For the same reason, I decided not to include a Gateway API.
 There're a lot of Cloud Gateway API, and it's not relevant for what I'm most interested about: the async/sync communication between microservices.
 How the application would be consumed in a production environment, it's out of the scope of this project.

 The DBMS chosen is MySQL, again, because it's the one that I'm most familiar with.

+The message broker is Kafka because I wanted to learn it over RabbitMQ, not for any technical reason.
+I just see more Java developer job offers that requires Kafka.

 ### Spring microservices architecture